CARADOR/SHS CL-USD USD (LON:CIFU) Share Price Crosses Below Two Hundred Day Moving Average of $0.00

-CARADOR/SHS CL-USD USD (LON:CIFU) shares crossed below its 200-day moving average during trading on Thursday .
-The stock has a 200-day moving average of $0.00 and traded as low as $0.62.
-CARADOR/SHS CL-USD USD shares last traded at $0.62, with a volume of 0 shares.
+CARADOR/SHS CL-USD USD (LON:CIFU) shares passed below its two hundred day moving average during trading on Friday .
+The stock has a two hundred day moving average of $0.00 and traded as low as $0.60.
+CARADOR/SHS CL-USD USD shares last traded at $0.62, with a volume of 1,996 shares changing hands.

 About CARADOR/SHS CL-USD USD (LON:CIFU)